kenfar/cletus/README.md

 Cletus is a library to help with write commmand line python programs.

+It includes:
+   - cletus_config: makes it easy for a program to combine config files, environmental variables, and arguments into a single schema-validated config.
+   - cletus_supp: allows programs and users to "suppress" actions with a program simply by touching a file in a dedicated directory.
+The suppression action may be to quit, or to simply sleep or temporarily suspend processing.
+   - cletus_log: just boilerplate for common logging.
+   - cletus_job: a well-tested mechanism that uses a pid file to ensure that the same file doesn't get run twice.

 More info is on the cletus wiki here: https://github.com/kenfar/cletus/wiki